jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2015-11-24-Harvard-MIT-Math-Tournament/index.md

 On November 14th, my school sent two teams to the Harvard MIT Math Tournament.
 The competition comprised of two individual (General and Theme) rounds and two team rounds (Team and Guts).
-The problems were rather difficult, but had very elegant solutions.
+The problems were rather difficult, but had elegant solutions.
 Here are two problems that I found interesting.

 ## Theme Round: Question 8